alexanderchopan/grantr/README.md

 10. rebalance portfolio
 11. build transaction

-### using the prototype

-the prototype is a single html file with a dev tools panel on the left and a mobile app on the right. nothing to install — open it in a browser.
+**dev tools panel:**

 - **tour** — a 6-step narrated walkthrough that threads through the whole product. start here if you've never seen grantr before.
-- **journeys** — every one of the 11 journeys above wired as a single click. the scripted path, not a free-explore.
+- **journeys** — every one of the 11 journeys above wired as a single click.
-- **actions** — deep-links to send / rebalance / build / sponsor / verify screens. for demos where you want to skip the opening and land mid-flow.
+- **actions** — deep-links to send / rebalance / build / sponsor / verify screens.
-- **tabs** — profile / sessions / activity / addresses. direct navigation.
+- **tabs** — profile / sessions / activity / addresses.

-on the phone:
+**on the phone:**

 - tap ⊕ in the tab bar for the action sheet
 - tap any active session card's **see it work** to run a live simulation — the agent attempts one allowed action (passes) and one out-of-scope action (blocked at the verify frame)
 - tap any activity entry to expand its frame chain
 - every tile, row, and pill is wired — nothing is decorative

-### what's visible at every layer

-frames are the thesis. the prototype makes them visible wherever a transaction touches the ui:
+**frames are the thesis. the prototype makes them visible wherever a transaction touches the ui:**

-- **session cards** list their frame policy inline (verify: session key · rebalance() · collectFees() / sender: uniswap v3)
+- **session cards** list their frame policy inline
 - **activity entries** expand to show the frame chain of every tx — including blocked ones, with the failing frame marked
 - **tx previews** show the full frame sequence before signing, not a single "approve" button
 - **agent simulations** animate frames turning green (pass) or red (blocked) so you can watch the chain enforce the scope in real time

-the goal is that a developer can scroll any screen in the app and see the eip-8141 primitives it's built on.
+## 6. constraints

+**in:** four journeys, passkey signing (P-256), key rotation, session keys, multi-device thresholds, sponsored gas, frame-visible tx preview, activity feed with frame detail.

+**out:** multi-chain, swaps/bridging, portfolio management, push notifications, fiat ramp, post-quantum, mempool handling, cross-chain.

+**limited:** one account per device, ens + email for guardians, single example agent, no social features.

+**not in scope:** contract audit, regulatory.

-### status
+## 7. status

-- **feature-complete prototype** covering all four spec journeys (email recovery, guardians, multi-device, delegation) plus the 11 demo journeys listed above
+- **feature-complete prototype** covering all four spec journeys plus the 11 demo journeys
 - **not production software** — no real backend, no real etherex deployment, passkeys are simulated, accounts are mock state
 - **future work**: connect to a real etherex devnet, backend for passkey registration + guardian invites, agent marketplace with real scoped agents, browser extension version

-### contributing
+## 8. contributing

 if you're building another eip-8141 reference implementation, an sdk, or a design system that borrows from this, take what's useful. prs and issues welcome.